Claquetteuuuh/obsidian-cybersec-note/README.md.md

 	- Create the `WEB3AUTH_CLIENT_ID` variable and place your WEB3AUTH client id value here
 - Go to the `/config/chainConfig.ts` file
 	- Edit the `rpcTarget` value if you want another rpc
+	- Don't forget to change the chainId value according to your `rpcTarget` version
 - Finally run `npm run dev` to start the project
 - (Optional) run `npx prisma studio` if you want to manage your DB manually
 ### Vercel